Search intent is the reason why people search on Google.

 For example:

-- Search “How to tie shoelaces”
+- Search query: “How to tie shoelaces”

 - Intent: See a video on how to tie shoelaces.